tkshirakawa/OpenCV_in_macOS/README.md

 The following sample app shows results of CLAHE (Contrast Limited Adaptive Histogram Equalization) and Gaussian blur filters.
 <img width="940" alt="window" src="https://user-images.githubusercontent.com/52600509/71859174-4b9d9b00-3131-11ea-816e-ae7cf78d976b.png">
 *The picture is the house of American Philosophical Society in Philadelphia, USA (from the backyard of Independence Hall).*
-*I follow [the license of OpenCV](https://github.com/tkshirakawa/OpenCV_in_macOS/blob/master/LICENSE%20of%20OpenCV) for OpenCV library and opencv2.framework.*

 ## Description